 It all starts with proper lawn weeds identification.
 You have to know what you’re dealing with before you can implement a solution.

-Here we’ll talk about some of the common lawn weeds in Pennsylvania and how to deal with them.
+Here we’ll talk about some common lawn weeds and how to deal with them.

-While not an exhaustive list, these are some of the more common lawn weeds in Pennsylvania.
+While not an exhaustive list, these are some of the more common lawn weeds.

-• Plantain: Broadleaf Plantain and Buckhorn Plantain are the two common types of plantain found in Pennsylvania lawns.
+- Plantain: Broadleaf Plantain and Buckhorn Plantain are the two common types of plantain found in many lawns.

-• Dandelion: This perennial weed is a common spring weed in Pennsylvania.
+- Dandelion: This perennial weed is a common spring weed.
 Dandelions are both fast-growing and incredibly hardy.
 Even when conditions are not suitable for germination, the seeds can remain viable until growing conditions improve.

 How to Kill Weeds in Your Lawn